wizardwoes/site/content/glas/page-160/left.md

 ***

+A 1909 article about Lubin referred to these films as "startlingly realistic," demonstrating the powerful ideological effects of these images.
+In an increasingly racially segregated culture, these cartoon images circulated among white audiences much more easily than did the actual bodies of those identified as "black."
+Such images, in fact, served to justify segregation by depicting and reinforcing images of black bodies as infantile, savagelike, and laughable.
+Moreover, the very genre of all-black films tended to reinforce and naturalize the spatial segregation of "black" and "white" bodies.
+(49 QtCL)

+***

 Blackface was transformed from theatrical spectacle, then, to supposedly naturalistic makeup.
 The actor and the film did everything possible to make audiences forget that they were matching a racial impersonation.
 Maintaining and disrupting the fiction of blackness became the subject of white actress Norma Talmadge's reminiscence about making *The Octoroon*.